 5. Know when to let go

-After providing multiple opportunities for the underperforming employee to make improvements, and having a documented improvement plan in place, if the admin’s performance is still lacking, it’s probably time to part ways.
+If the admin’s performance is still lacking after providing multiple opportunities to make improvements, and having a documented improvement plan in place, it’s probably time to part ways.
 Knowing when to make this call can be difficult, but it’s an essential duty of every effective manager.